Nursing

 Credits 4

 This course is the final integration and synthesis of advanced practice in primary care of the family.
-There will be integration of professional role and practice issues, and updates on legislation and health policy affecting nurse practitioners.
+There will be integration of professional role and practice issues, and updates on legislation and health policy affecting Nurse Practitioners.
 All necessary clinical experiences specified for Family Nurse Practitioner certification are completed.
 Individualized and selected family-centered practice settings are identified according to student needs.
 Faculty and preceptors provide guidance for this experience.
 Case presentation with evidence of role transition required.
-Clinical hours - 150, Residential hours – 32.
-Fee: Additional fee required.
+CORE CONCEPTS: Clinical Judgement; Communication; Compassionate Care, Evidence-Based Practice; Social Determinants of Health. *Additional Program Fees Required

 Prerequisite Courses